bitovi/academy/src/technology-consulting/6-communication-methods.md

 #### Write it out/document

-Standups can be done in writing!
+Daily scrum meetings can be done in writing!
 This can be more efficient for a fully remote team, especially with major time zone differences.
 If you or your client prefers in person meetings, ask the team to submit their updates in advance ([there are tools for this](https://slack.com/slack-tips/run-daily-daily scrum meetings-or-check-ins)), or have someone document the updates in a shared wiki.

 #### Frequency